weichingtay/NeoHome/README.md

 Developing this application presented several interesting challenges:

 *   **Real-time Synchronization:** Ensuring seamless, instant updates across the frontend when device states change (either by user action or backend simulation) required careful implementation of WebSockets and state management.
-*   **Custom UI Controls:** Designing and implementing the interactive brightness and thermostat dials involved precise mathematical calculations for angle-to-value conversion and handling drag events smoothly.
+*   **Custom UI Controls:** Making custom interactive elements like the brightness and temperature dials feel natural and smooth to use was harder than it looked.
+It required careful thought about how user actions translate into precise digital changes on screen.
 *   **Frontend-Backend State Consistency:** Maintaining a single source of truth for device states (the backend) while providing immediate UI feedback on the frontend required a strategy that updates the local state first, then attempts to sync with the backend.
 *   **Simulating Realism:** Making the thermostat temperature changes feel natural and dynamic, rather than abrupt, involved creating a simple simulation model that cycles through pre-generated data.